alvatar/spheres/README.md

     (load '(spheres/core base))

-SchemeSpheres also supports automated compilation and multiplatform build scripts.
+SchemeSpheres also brings automated compilation and __multiplatform/mobile__ build scripts.
 In order to make this functionality available, you need to install [Ssrun](https://github.com/fourthbit/ssrun).
 Once you do this, you can download the [project template](https://github.com/fourthbit/sphere-project) if you want to create a project based on SchemeSpheres.

 ## Notes